treyg/hoarder-random-bookmark/README.md

 Edit the `.env` file with your configuration:

-- Add your Hoarder API key
+- Add your Karakeep API key
-- Set your Hoarder Server URL
+- Set your Karakeep Server URL
 - Choose notification method (email or discord)
 - Set frequency (daily, weekly, monthly)
 - Configure your timezone and preferred time for notifications